Whatever book you want to read, you're sure to find it in London's bookshops, second-hand bookshops or book markets.

 Tucked away on a side street in central London's West End, Goldsboro Books is the bookshop for book collectors who love rare first editions, especially if they are signed.
 For example, this was the only bookshop in the world to have signed copies of The Cuckoo’s Calling by Robert Galbraith (also known as J.K.
 Rowling).

 4. Lutyens and Rubinstein Bookshop

-As well as broad range of titles in art, poetry and children's books, Lutyens and Rubinstein Bookshopin west London's Notting Hill area is also the place to shop for art prints.
-Look out for the sliding bookcases in the basement to add a touch drama to your browsing habits.
+As well as a broad range of titles in art, poetry and children's books, Lutyens and Rubinstein Bookshop in west London's Notting Hill neighbourhood is also the place to shop for art prints, stationary and small gifts, to take home inside one of the shop’s signature reusable tote bags.

 Visit Mayfair and find Shapero Rare Books, one of London's leading antiquarian bookshops.
 This shop specialises in travel, natural history, English literature and continental books.
 Whether you're looking for rare editions, antique maps or vintage photographs, you'll find it here.
 The store also does valuations if you have books to sell.

 Underneath Waterloo Bridge on Queen's Walk, the Southbank Centre Book Market is a fantastic place to browse a huge selection of second-hand books.
 Just outside BFI Southbank, it's open daily, come rain or shine, and you can browse for hours through hundreds of second-hand and antique books, on any topic imaginable.